cisco/mindmeld/docs/source/userguide/role_classifier.rst

    	'check-weather': <IntentProcessor 'check-weather' ready: False, dirty: False>
    }

-Call the :meth:`build` method at :ref:`the intent level <build_partial_nlp>` for the intent you are interested in and inspect the identified entity types.
+Call the :meth:`build` method for the intent you are interested in and inspect the identified entity types.
 The :meth:`build` operation can take several minutes if the number of training queries for the chosen intent is large.

 .. code-block:: python